cosmos/cosmos-sdk/docs/architecture/adr-75-v2.md

 * Vote Extensions
 * Snapshots

-If another consensus server would like to utilize the above features they can be copied or implmented in the server.
+If another consensus server would like to utilize the above features they can be copied or implemented in the server.

 ```mermaid
 graph TD